 - 3.1 The Ethics and Disciplinary Commission (EDC) is constituted by Art.
-26 of the FIDE Charter. - 3.2 The EDC is an independent organ of FIDE and sole adjudicating body within FIDE (next to the FIDE Electoral Commission in relating to matters falling within its competence), its members being elected by the General Assembly, and performs its functions free from any influence and without fear or favour. - 3.3 The EDC shall have its seat at the FIDE Office in Lausanne, Switzerland.

-- 3.4 The EDC may carry out all the actions, which fall within its mission, virtually or in any place it deems appropriate. - 3.5 The proceedings of the EDC shall be conducted in English.
-The EDC Procedural Rules shall provide for the circumstances under which another language may be used. - 3.6 The EDC shall exercise jurisdiction over all members of the FIDE family as defined in this Code. - 3.7 The EDC shall only consider complaints and reports received which meet the requirements for the admissibility of complaints and reports as set out in this Code. - 3.8 The EDC has no power to investigate on breaches of this Code on its own initiative, but shall open a case, investigate and judge on it after receiving an admissible complaint by a person or a report by a FIDE organ within its competence. - 3.9 The EDC shall decide complaints and reports of any alleged breach of this Code and impose a sanction or grant other measures as specified in this Code, acting in accordance with the FIDE Charter and EDC Procedural Rules. - 3.10 During all their operations, the EDC will draw on precedents, mutatis mutandis, already established by sports doctrine and jurisprudence. - 3.11 The EDC may reconsider their decision, either on their own initiative or upon request of one of the parties within a period of five (5) years from the date of the original decision, when new pertinent facts arise or if new material evidence is discovered which have the potential if taken into account to lead to a reversal or material alteration of the decision, unless they could have been brought forward during the proceedings leading to the decision.
-A request for reconsideration must be made to the EDC within thirty (30) days of the discovery of the need to have the decision reconsidered. - 3.12 In addition, the EDC is charged with the following mission pursuant to the provisions of this Code: - a) to assist FIDE in developing and updating a framework of ethical principles, including this Code, based upon the values and principles enshrined in the FIDE Statutes, subsidiary rules and in the Olympic Charter, all such values and principles being hereafter referred to as "FIDE Ethical Principles"; - b) to help ensure compliance with the FIDE Ethical Principles in the policies and practices of FIDE; - to provide advice, upon request by the FIDE President, the Management Committee, the FIDE Council or the Congress, in order that the FIDE Ethical Principles are applied in practice; - d) to investigate complaints or other issues submitted to FIDE and raised in relation to the non-compliance with the FIDE Ethical Principles, and, if necessary, to impose sanctions or recommend other action to be taken by FIDE, the President, the Management Committee, the Council or the Congress. - 3.13 Members of the EDC may not take any measure nor exercise any authority in relation to a matter where any conflict of interests or any other form of conflict exist or is justifiably perceived to exist.
+26 of the FIDE Charter. - 3.2 The EDC is an independent organ of FIDE and sole adjudicating body within FIDE (next to the FIDE Electoral Commission in relating to matters falling within its competence); its members being elected by the General Assembly, and performs its functions free from any influence and without fear or favour. - 3.3 The EDC shall have its seat at the FIDE Office in Lausanne, Switzerland. - 3.4 The EDC may carry out all the actions, which fall within the mission, in any place it deems appropriate. - 3.5 The proceedings of the EDC shall be conducted in English. - 3.6 The EDC shall exercise jurisdiction over all members of the FIDE family as defined in this Code. - 3.7 The EDC shall only consider complaints and reports received which meet the requirements for the admissibility of complaints and reports as set out in this Code. - 3.8 The EDC has no power to investigate on breaches of this Code on its own initiative, but shall open a case, investigate and judge on it after receiving an admissible complaint by a person or a report by a FIDE organ. - 3.9 The EDC shall decide complaints and reports of any alleged breach of this Code and impose a sanction or grant other measures as specified in this Code, acting in accordance with the FIDE Charter and EDC Procedural Rules. - 3.10 During all their operations, the EDC will draw on precedents, mutatis mutandis, already established by sports doctrine and jurisprudence. - 3.11 The EDC may reconsider their decision, either on their own initiative or upon request of one of the parties, when new pertinent facts arise or if new evidence is discovered, unless they could have been brought forward during the proceedings leading to the decision. - 3.12 In addition, the EDC is charged with the following mission pursuant to the provisions of this Code: - to assist FIDE in developing and updating a framework of ethical principles, including this Code, based upon the values and principles enshrined in the FIDE Statutes, subsidiary rules and in the Olympic Charter, all such values and principles being hereafter referred to as "FIDE Ethical Principles"; - b) to help ensure compliance with the FIDE Ethical Principles in the policies and practices of FIDE;